MachinisteWeb/node-atlas/TLTR.md

 {
 	"languageCode": "en-gb",                /* Set the principal language. */ "pageNotFound": "/page-404/",           /* Assign the 404 dedicated view. */
-    "commonVariation": "common.json",       /* Assign the common variation file for localisation. */ "commonController": "common.js",        /* Assign the common controller file for all pages called. */ "postSupport": false,                   /* By default, avoid POST request on pages. */ "bundles": "bundles.json",              /* Set CSS and JS files bundled together and minifies with an external file. */ "optimizations": "optimizations.json",  /* Set images to optimized for the web with an external file. */ "htmlGenerateBeforeResponse": true,     /* Generate page currently visited into "generates" directory. */ "stylesheetsBundlesEnable": true,       /* Minify CSS into ".min" files before response pages. */ "javascriptBundlesEnable": true,        /* Obfuscate CSS into ".min" files before response pages. */ "enableLess": true,                     /* Use Less files with ".map" for development phase. */ "routes": "route.json"                  /* Set all urls provided by website with an external file. */ }
+    "commonVariation": "common.json",       /* Assign the common variation files for localisation. */ "commonController": "common.js",        /* Assign the common controller files for all pages called. */ "postSupport": false,                   /* By default, avoid POST request on pages. */ "bundles": "bundles.json",              /* Set CSS and JS files bundled together and minifies with an external file. */ "optimizations": "optimizations.json",  /* Set images to optimize for the web with an external file. */ "htmlGenerateBeforeResponse": true,     /* Generate page currently displayed into "generates" directory. */ "stylesheetsBundlesEnable": true,       /* Minify CSS into ".min" files before response pages. */ "javascriptBundlesEnable": true,        /* Obfuscate JS into ".min" files before response pages. */ "enableLess": true,                     /* Use Less files with ".map" for development phase. */ "routes": "route.json"                  /* Set all urls provided by website with an external file. */ }